adobe/aio-lib-state/README.md

 **Strong consistency** is guaranteed for reads and writes within a single instance of the state sdk (returned by `stateLib.init()`).

-However, operations accross multiple instances are **eventually consistent**.
+However, operations across multiple instances are **eventually consistent**.
 For example, let's consider two state instances `a` and `b` initialized with the same credentials, then

 ```javascript
 await a.put('key', 'value')